-Have a look on the body right there the lower part of the clip makes contact with the body.
+Have a look at the body right there the lower part of the clip makes contact with the body.
 There are two rings on the head.
 Those are strategic rings – they very effectively keep the light from accidentally coming off a pocket.
-In fact they’re a little too effective for my tastes – especially on my 219b version, I had to fight with these rings a little to both get the light on and off my pocket.
-Of course the clip can be bent out just a shade and that problem will go away completely.
+In fact, they’re a little too effective for my tastes – especially on my 219b version, I had to fight with these rings a little to both get the light on and off my pocket.
+Of course, the clip can be bent out just a shade and that problem will go away completely.

 Power and Runtime